13 Gift Ideas for Pastor Appreciation Month

 It turns out, he wasn’t pulling my leg, and Pastor Appreciation Month is a real thing, recognized and celebrated by many Christian churches.
 It’s been a few years now, and the more time I spend living with my pastor, the more important it feels to spread a little extra love around to the pastors that make a difference in my life and the lives of my boys.

-Technically, Pastor Appreciation Day is celebrated on the second Sunday in October, but, since it’s out there, why not take the whole month?
+Technically, Pastor Appreciation Day is celebrated on the second Sunday in October–that’s October 13 in 2019, but, since it’s out there, why not take the whole month?

 Please keep in mind that some of the links on this page are affiliate links, which means I may receive a small commission if you click through and make a purchase.